Chetana Sabnis

 Dissertation

-I grew interested in this topic during my three months in the British Library archives in 2022 in London where I studied the lives of British colonial officials.
-Their documents suggested that they had intimate relationships with 'local' Indian women but never explicitly referred to them as 'family.'
-I became more curioius about this dynamic the more content I read on these shadow intimacies like Saba Dewan's Tawaifnama, a rich microhistory of the lives of courtesans in North India, Jennifer Wilson's New Yorker article on Polyamory , and Jennifer Morgan's Reckoning with Slavery, which offers a piercing view into intimate relationships under racial captialism.
+I grew interested in this topic during my three months in the British Library archives in 2022 in London where I was struck by the multiple references to "kept women" in colonial British Indian officials' private papers and memoirs: British officials and Indian women certainly had intimate relationships but interestingly, these relationships were rarely recognized as marriages.
+I became more curious about this dynamic the more content I read on these shadow intimacies like Saba Dewan's Tawaifnama, a rich microhistory of the lives of courtesans in North India, Jennifer Wilson's New Yorker article on Polyamory , and Jennifer Morgan's Reckoning with Slavery, which offers a piercing view into intimate relationships under racial captialism.

 Other Research